reycursion/WindowsSG/Day0_CLI_POSH_Basics.md

 Or you could start **typing "PowerShell"** in the **search bar** and it will appear.

-> Tip: It is best practice to open your PowerShell GUI as administrator because some commands will not run without escalated privileges.
+> Tip: It is best practice to open your PowerShell as administrator because some commands will not run without escalated privileges.

 ## 1. Help Commands
 Help Commands are very "help"ful (lol)